Elise House — A Home for Women

 Billy’s House — A Home for Men

-Billy’s House, 45 Newton Street, Hyannis was our fifth home purchased in 2016 through the support of many friends and another sizable donation from Eden Hand Arts.
-It is a house for men and provides a home for 14 men.
+Billy’s House, 45 Newton Street, Hyannis was our fifth home purchased in 2016 through the support of many friends and another sizable donation.
+It is a house for 14 men.